 Local Business Helps Students Create Keepsake Art for School Fundraisers

 Art to Remember supplies the paper and even lesson plans for students to create their own original art.
+Products like a drawing tablet with screen can also be utilized to create said art.
 Then the drawings are printed on a choice of more than 40 keepsake products that parents, friends and relatives can purchase.
 The biggest sellers are refrigerator magnets which are the most popular with moms.
 Dads like the coffee mugs since they can be placed on a work desk.
 A few of the other items that are offered are cellphone cases, garden flags, pillow cases, ornaments and coasters.

 Operating Art to Remember is a second career for seven-year owner Bill Boncosky.
 After several years as a lawyer both in private practice and as a general counsel, he realized his heart wasn’t in the profession anymore and he felt like he needed a change.
 His father had been a small businessman in the copier industry.

 “My father was friends with other people who owned businesses,” Boncosky says.
 “They worked hard and sometimes had some struggles, but they all seemed to enjoy their work and were really engaged in it.”

 After securing a business broker at https://trufortebusinessgroup.com/, Boncosky began looking for an enterprise that would be right for him.
 Art to Remember was brought to his attention and it seemed like a natural fit.